Suferr/Suferr/README.md

-how to see my project is go to this link:https://gist.github.com/Suferr
+how to see my project go to this link:https://gist.github.com/Suferr